UCF vs. UConn NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- UCF's games this season have gone over 56.5 points six of 10 times.

-- UCF and its opponents have gone over the current 56.5-point total in six of 10 games this season.
+- UConn's games have gone over 56.5 points in three of nine chances this season.

-- The two teams combine to score 47.3 points per game, 9.2 less than the total in this contest.
+- The two teams combine to average 47.3 points per game, 9.2 less than the over/under in this contest.

-- The 64 points per game these two squads have allowed their opponents to score this season are 7.5 more than the 56.5 over/under in this contest.
+- This contest's total is 7.5 points fewer than the 64 these two squads combine to give up per game in 2021.

-- The Knights and their opponents have scored an average of 61.4 points per game in 2021, 4.9 more than Saturday's total.
+- Knights games this season feature an average total of 61.4 points, a number 4.9 points higher than Saturday's over/under.

-- In 2021, games involving the Huskies have averaged a total of 53.6 points, 2.9 fewer than this game's set over/under.
+- The 53.6 PPG average total in Huskies games this season is 2.9 points fewer than this game's over/under.

 UCF Stats and Trends